 - Your license was already suspended prior to your DUI arrest

 These factors can make a DUI rise to the level of a “crime involving a moral turpitude” under the INA.
-This is because these factors show that the individual either knowingly disobeyed the law or was otherwise seriously negligent about the safety of others.
-Once a crime reaches this level, immigration officials can turn you away when you try to cross at the Mexican border.
+These factors show that the individual either knowingly disobeyed the law or was otherwise seriously negligent about the safety of others.
+Once a crime reaches this level, immigration officials can turn you away when you try to cross the Mexican border.

-Mexico’s immigration laws are much less lenient about a DUI conviction.
+Mexico’s immigration laws are much less lenient regarding DUI convictions.
 Under Article 37 of Mexico’s General Law of Population, violations of domestic laws in a person’s home country are grounds to deny that person entry into Mexico.

-Not Having a DUI on Your Record Is Your Best Chance to Cross at the Mexican Border
+Not Having a DUI on Your Record Is Your Best Chance to Cross the Mexican Border

-If you’ve been arrested for a DUI offense and want to be able to cross the Mexican border at some point in the next decade, it may be in your best interest to contact an experienced DUI attorney sooner rather than later.
-Since a DUI conviction can result in you being denied at the border, building a solid defense against the charge can be imperative.
+If you’ve been arrested for driving under the influence and want to be able to cross the Mexican border if you have a DUI at some point in the next decade, it is in your best interest to contact an experienced DUI attorney sooner rather than later.
+Since a DUI conviction can result in you being denied entry at the border, building a solid defense against the charge can be imperative.

-If you’re ready to see how an experienced Los Angeles DUI attorney can help you deal with your travel concerns, call us at (310) 971-9045 or contact drunk driving accident attorney.
+A skilled lawyer will help you navigate these complexities, potentially mitigating the consequences and protecting your rights throughout the process.
+If you’re ready to see how an experienced Los Angeles DUI attorney can help you deal with your travel concerns, contact us.